d-kja/d-kja/README.md

 ### About me

  - 📚 Currently, I'm learning NextJS.
- - 🎮 I've been playing Valorant, E7, and lol
+ - 🎮 I've been playing Valorant, E7, and Ow2
  - 💜 Rainy days w some coffee
  - ✨ Omniscient reader's viewpoint is one of my favorite novels && manhwa